jturco/arcgis_cdk/README.md

 At this point the infrastructure should have been stood up with CDK, the EC2 Instances should have been prepped by the first Run Command in System Manager.
 It's time to Deploy Some SOftware.

-1. Head back to the System Manager -> Run Command Section
+1. Ensure the ArcGIS Enterprise Software has been uploaded to the S3 bucekt created by the CDK
+2. Navigate to Amazon Sysetms Manager
+3. Chose the Run Command from the options on the left
-2. Create a new run command
+4. Create a new run command
-3. Search for the PowerShell Template
+5. Search for the existing PowerShell Run Document
+    * `AWS-RunPowerShellScript`
+6. Paramaters for Run Command
+    * `Document` - 1 (Default)
+    * `Command paramaters` - Copy the contents from InvokeDSC.ps1 file (updated with your paramaters)
+    * `Working Directory` - Leave Blank
+    * `Execution Timeout` - Change to 28.800 (we want to give the commands at least 8 hours to complete)
+    * `Targets` - Choose ONLY the orchestration instance
+    * Other parameters can be left as default
+    * (Optionally) COnfigure an S3 Bucket where Command output will be added
+7. Execute the Run Command!!